-British Business Bank is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
+British Business Bank is committed to providing websites that are accessible to the widest possible audience, regardless of technology or ability.
 We are working to increase the accessibility and usability of our website and in doing so follow many of the available standards and guidelines.

 Whilst we work to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
 We acknowledge that this is a work in progress and there are improvements that can be made.

 British Business Bank is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.